Install Debian Bookworm with encrypted Root-on-ZFS

 -O keylocation=file:///etc/zfs/zroot.key \

-4.3 Create ZFS file systems
+4.4 Create file systems

 # zfs create -o mountpoint=none zroot/ROOT